FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 • Category 3 (standard): $40-220 per match

-• Category 4 (locals only, cheapest): $11 for group stage matches
+• Category 4 (locals only): $11 for group stage matches

 The final at Lusail Stadium featured the most expensive tickets, with the best seats costing $1,604.